shashanka2a/Parivaar-App/PRISMA_SETUP.md

 - Prisma client uses connection pooling in production
 - In development, Prisma logs all queries for debugging
 - Security headers are added to all responses automatically
+- **Supabase Integration**: Authentication is handled by Supabase, while Prisma manages application data
+- Users authenticated via Supabase are automatically synced to the Prisma `User` table

 ## Next Steps